A 5.0-kg box slides on the surface of a ramp that rises at 37° ab... | Channels for Pearson+

 Multiple Choice

 A 5.0-kg box slides on the surface of a ramp that rises at 37° above the horizontal.
 The coefficient of kinetic friction between the box and the surface of the ramp is 0.60.
-What is the magnitude of the acceleration of the box as it slides down the ramp?
+What is the magnitude of the acceleration of the box?

 A